sebastianrothbucher/SpreadsheetInSync/README.md

 - build is currently manual
 - Times displayed in the history might not be timezone-adjusted correctly yet
 - When syncing into unformatted cells, the format might be the (unexpected) default.
 For instance, dates might show as numbers (which you can change by changing the cell format).
+- Time zones in History might not be correct
+- iCal goes for date only (0am)
+- asana connect does only read at the moment

 ### for Web view specifically
 - changed formula results might only show up after recheck of the sheet